 But even for “degrading” sexual acts, there is a strong disanalogy between sexuality and race relations.
 Sexuality is playful, and not infrequently involves consciously brushing up against taboos, and subverting or parodying socially expected roles and power structures.
 Consider again the sexual fantasies (of men and women, it should be noted) listed in the figure.
 If Brison’s fears were warranted, the increasing ubiquity of porn of all varieties and the undiminished presence of full service sex workers in the modern world would exert some downward pressure on women’s social standing.
-Brison’s hypothesis at best exists in tension with a world of ever greater gender-egalitarianism.
+Brison’s hypothesis at best exists in tension with a world of greater gender-egalitarianism.

 Perhaps sex workers enable the vice of others, especially romantically committed persons.
 This would admittedly be a pathetic argument to include in a debate about legalization.
-But to take seriously the idea of normalization – what I advocate here – we should have some sense that sex work deserves an inconspicuous place in the prospering polis of virtue.
+But to take seriously the idea of normalization — what I advocate here — we should have some sense that sex work deserves an inconspicuous place in the prospering polis of virtuous citizens.
 Heterogeneity of experience is again illuminating.
 People desire the services of sex workers for a wide variety of reasons at different parts of their lives.
 The stereotypical married couple has no need for full service sex work, but not all married couples fit the stereotype.
 Single folks may give custom to sex workers for all kinds of reasons, from the whimsical to the profound.
-As examples of the latter, consider a young person ready to ship off for war (or some other dangerous mission) who has never had sex; or a person with a disability that sharply reduces their chances of finding a romantic partner (despite our egalitarian sentimentality); or a person who, for whatever reason, can only find sexual satisfaction in rare fetishes.
+As examples of the latter, consider a young person ready to ship off for war (or some other dangerous mission) who has never had sex; or a person with a disability that sharply reduces their chances of finding a romantic partner (despite our egalitarian sentiments); or a person who, for whatever idiosyncratic reason, can only find sexual satisfaction in rare fetishes.
 These individuals do not need pity.
 But sexual fulfillment is a legitimate desire, and compassion dictates we allow these individuals to find consenting sexual partners whether money changes hands or not.
 No additional social burdens should be imposed on them.
 But the point of normalization is that reproach is inappropriate even for the bored, the curious, and the adventurous.

 Sex workers are as capable as members of any profession to lead lives of virtue and self-respect.
 They can view their clients as ends in themselves instead of so many paychecks.
 But they can also discern when their clients deserve to be treated as mere means.
-There is no reason to believe sex workers cannot be responsible members of their communities as well as any business owners.
+There is no reason to believe sex workers cannot be responsible members of their communities as well as any other professionals or businesspersons.
 Sex workers are entrepreneurs, and the successful ones must embody all the bourgeois virtues of the commercial world.
 Like the rest of us, sex workers can and do extend their awareness beyond their own narrow concerns.
 Their very stigmatization has forced them to hone the virtue of solidarity.
 The existence of organizations like the Sex Worker Outreach Project, platforms like Tits & Sass, and the thriving community of sex workers on Twitter illustrate the political virtues of actively working for a better world.

 The strongest evidence that sex workers and their enterprises are worthy of our respect comes from their own passionate, articulate, and intelligent voices.
 Indeed I hesitated to write this essay because sex workers themselves have no problem defending their own dignity.
 If only we would pay attention.